selinaes/React-WebApp/README.md

 ### State and Props
-when we chose to use state (eg App.js) and when we chose to use propsng keeping all info in one place & using states to manage them deep vs shallow copying passing handlers as props
+when we chose to use state (eg App.js) and when we chose to use propsng keeping all info in one place & using states to manage them when to lift states up and when not to deep vs shallow copying passing handlers as props
 Object.value/Object.key and reducing